Global Plastic Treaty Signed by 150 Nations in Nairobi

 Practice Questions

 Q2.
-By which year does the Global Plastic Treaty aim to end plastic pollution?
+What is the primary target year set by the Global Plastic Treaty to end plastic pollution?

 - 2030